-Buying your first home is a major milestone in your life.
+Buying your first home and taking out a mortgage is a major milestone in your life.
 It can be an exciting time, but it can also be overwhelming because of the cost and all the financial decisions involved.
 Being able to afford a condo or house may seem unattainable, but with the right financial planning and budgeting, you’ll see it isn’t that out of reach.

 Of course, unless you’re paying for your entire home yourself, which is highly unlikely for the majority of people, the time will come when you need to take out a mortgage.
 For some, buying a home is your first major purchase, and you may not have a good credit history or credit score to take out a mortgage.
 Starter loans are one option and can be a way to rebuild your credit history, or establish one, as they prove to the borrower that you are diligent and will repay the loan.

 Until you have to cross that bridge, however, there are a few ways you can cushion the financial burden of home ownership by properly saving and budgeting for a down payment on a home, as well as prepare yourself for any upcoming mortgage payments.
 Here are the best ways to budget and save up for the purchase of your first home.

 1. Put money aside